dvidelabs/poly.shell/README.md

 successfully.

 The Capistrano and Vlad tools for Ruby on Rails are designed for these kind of jobs.
-Ploy is a lower level tool but forms a good foundation for creating standard schedules such as deploying a new version of a web site pulled from the latest source control branch.
+Polyshell is a lower level tool but forms a good foundation for creating standard schedules such as deploying a new version of a web site pulled from the latest source control branch.